ai4os/ai4-docs/source/user/overview/architecture.rst

 The Dashboard
 -------------

-The :doc:`AI4OS dashboard <dashboard>`. allow users to access computing resources to deploy, perform inference, and train Artificial Intelligence modules.
+The :doc:`AI4OS dashboard <dashboard>`. allow users to access computing resources to deploy, perform inference and train AI modules.
 The Dashboard simplifies the deployment and hides some of the technical parts that most users do not need to worry about.